 “That was a surprise,” Deutsch said.
 “There hadn’t really been any observations of ice in younger cold traps before.”

 If there are indeed deposits of different ages, the researchers say, that suggests they may also have different sources.
 Older ice could have been sourced from water-bearing comets and asteroids impacting the surface, or through volcanic activity that drew water from deep within the Moon.
 But there aren’t many big water-bearing impactors around in recent times, and volcanism is thought to have ceased on the Moon over a billion years ago.
-So more recent ice deposits would require different sources — perhaps bombardment from pea-sized micrometeorites or implantation by solar wind.
+So more recent ice deposits would require different sources — perhaps bombardment from pea-sized micrometeorites or implantation by the solar wind.

 The best way to find out for sure, the researchers say, is to send spacecraft there to get some samples.
 NASA’s Artemis program aims to put the first woman and next man on the Moon by 2024, and plans to fly numerous precursor missions with robotic spacecraft in the meantime.
 Jim Head, a study co-author and Deutsch’s Ph.D. advisor, says studies like this one can help to shape those future missions.